NYPD locates van sought in Brooklyn subway shooting

 Fire and police officials had responded to reports of an explosion, but Sewell said at the press conference that there were no known explosive devices.
 Multiple smoke devices were found on the scene, mayoral spokesperson Fabien Levy said.

-After people streamed out of the train, quick-thinking transit workers ushered passengers to another train across the platform for safety, MTA system chief Janno Lieber noted.
+After people streamed out of the train, quick-thinking transit workers ushered passengers to another train across the platform for safety, Lieber, the MTA chairman, noted.

 High school student John Butsikaris was riding the other train when he saw a conductor urging everyone to get in.
 He thought it might be a mundane problem until the next stop, when he heard screams for medical attention and his train was evacuated.